Understanding the Complex Legal Status of Marijuana in the United States

 Medicinal cannabis is legal in some form in 47 states, three U.S. territories, and the District of Columbia.
 An estimated three million Americans use cannabis for various medical conditions, a number expected to grow due to policy changes.
 However, its illegal status at the federal level as a Schedule I drug creates a policy gap between federal and state regulations.

-See also How is Cannabis Policy Shaped in the Netherlands?
+See also Understanding Cannabis Use Laws in the United States

 Research from the National Surveys of Drug Use and Health (NSDUH) shows that states with medical cannabis laws had a higher prevalence of past-month cannabis use before passing these laws compared to states without such laws.
 There is also evidence of increases in cannabis use following the passage of medical cannabis laws.